Guide to the Epsom Derby and Best Betting Sites

 2011

-As Pour Moi crossed the line, his teenage jockey, Mickael Barzalona, stood up in the saddle to celebrate before the finish line.
-He was reprimanded for his actions.
+When Pour Moi crossed the finish line, his teenage jockey, Mickael Barzalona, stood up in the saddle to celebrate before they had actually crossed the finish line.
+For this act of premature celebration, Barzalona was reprimanded.

 Recent Epsom Derby Champions